 Why Control Deer?

-Deer numbers have exploded over the last couple of decades; with no apex predators to control their numbers, and modern farming practices improving habit and providing abundant feed.
-This has resulted in numbers becoming a strain not only for farmers, but also the deer themselves.
-Disease is more prevalent in high density populations, as indeed are ticks and other parisites.
+Disease is more prevalent in high density populations, as indeed are ticks and other parasites.
 This presents further issues for humans, as tick numbers increase due to the weight of deer, so to does the risk of lyme disease in humans and dog walkers face an escalating battle to keep canine friends tick free.
-Perhaps the most significant downside in the increased number of deer is the comenserate increase in road traffic accidents, unfortunately resulting every year in human fatalities.

 The damage caused by deer varies from species to species.
 Deer can be categorised as either being predominantly grazers (eating grass and cereals) or browsers (eating young shoots, leaves, buds and bark).

-During the day they tend to seek out the protection of woodland; as mentioned, the majority of their feeding is overnight, they nevertheless feed throughout the day and forest fauna can suffer as a result.
+During the day they tend to seek out the protection of woodland; as mentioned, the majority of their feeding is overnight, but they nevertheless feed throughout the day and forest fauna can suffer as a result.

 Being browsers roe can have a serious detrimental impact on woodland fauna.
 They are also agricultural pests where certain crops are grown, for example rape seed, trees, fruit canes, vineyards, and high value crops such as peas and kale.
 Market gardens in particular can be greatly impacted by overly heavy roe populations.

-Being browsers, like roe they can have a serious detrimental impact on fauna.
+Being browsers, like roe they can have a serious detrimental impact on flora and fauna.
 Although given the high densities that build up this is more pronounced than with roe.
-Muntjac can have a devastating impact on woodlands including decimating bluebells and other plants that are synonymous with traditional UK woodlands.
-They are also agricultural pests where certain crops are grown, as with roe they target trees, fruit canes, vineyards, and high value crops such as peas and kale.
+Muntjac can have a devastating impact on woodlands including decimating bluebells and other plants that are synonymous with traditional UK woodland.
+The Woodlands Trust have advised heavy culling of this invasive species, as it has an outsized impact in depleting biodiversity and rare flora.

-They are the largest deer, with southern lowland animals particularly so.
+They are the largest deer, with southern lowland animals particularly weighty.
 They herd in significant numbers.
 While they can often be seen during the day, in areas of high human density they can be very illusive; feeding predominantly at night.
 Like Fallow they are mainly grazers, and due to their size, and appetite, they can do significant damage to crops.

 Sika Deer are also found in pockets across the south of England and Wales.